FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 **Question:**What is life?
 Can you define it?

-> Descriptive definitions of life:
+> There is no holistic definition of life: Descriptive definitions of life are
 >
 > * Homeostatis \(regulation of internal environment to maintain constant state\)
 > * Organization \(Unit: Cells\)